cn0047/stash/ed/go/README.md

 }
 ````

-Range chan: range will work until the channel is closed explicitly.
+Range chan: range will work (loop won't stop) until the channel is closed explicitly.

 Closing a channel has one more useful feature - reading operations on closed channels
 do not block and always return default value for a channel type.